thrashr888/grunt-sftp-deploy/README.md

 ## Usage

-To use this task you will need to include the following configuration in your _grunt_ file:
+To use this task you will need to include the following configuration in your `Gruntfile` file:

 ```javascript
 'sftp-deploy': {